School of Theatre and Dance

 Information for Current Students

-Current students seeking information on production assignments, production calendars, and Practicum contracts should head over to the Productions Page.
+Current students seeking information on production assignments, production calendars, and Practicum contracts also should head over to the Productions Page.

 Need a room for a meeting or rehearsal space?
-Head over to the Facilities Page.
+Please go to the Facilities Page.

 We have more than 30 faculty members in the School of Theatre and Dance, so we are able to keep our studio classes small.
 We offer individualized instruction in a supportive environment which means you will have lots of contact with your instructors.

 Our teachers stay involved in the professional world, working as directors, designers, actors, dancers, and choreographers.
 On top of that, Illinois State is one of the leading schools in producing Theatre and Dance teachers.
 Illinois State started as a teacher-training college, and the School of Theatre and Dance is proud to continue that tradition.

 Undergraduate Areas of Study